TART-MSU/HyperProb/README.md

 - HyperProperty to be verified

-For examples on how to represent these parameters refer to this [script](benchmark_files/Experiments.txt).
+For examples on how to represent these parameters refer to this [script](benchmark_files/Experiments.txt).<br>
+A detailed user manual (in progress) can be accessed at [User Manual](https://oyendrila-dobe.github.io/HyperProb/).

 Using the tool
 --------------